 #6 – The Garibaldi

-While modern trends may dictate that bald men where neatly trimmed beard iterations, it is important to note that there are exceptions to every rule.
+While modern trends may dictate that bald men wear neatly trimmed beard iterations, it is important to note that there are exceptions to every rule.
 The classic Garibaldi beard is one such exception, as it includes relatively long and unkempt facial hair within a truly distinctive and eye-catching style.

 This makes for a bold and compelling look, and one that captures the essence of embracing baldness and defining a brand new style.